thelfer/tfel/docs/web/abaqus.md

 - 'MieheApelLambrechtLogarithmicStrain'

 ## Energies

+`MFront` behaviours can optionally compute the stored and dissipated energies through the `@InternalEnergy` and `@DissipatedEnergy` keywords.

+In `Abaqus/Standard`, the stored energy is returned in the `SSE` output and the dissipated energy is returned in the `SPD` output.

+In `Abaqus/Explicit`, the stored energy is returned in the `enerInternNew` variable and the the dissipated energy is returned in the `enerInelasNew` output.

+### A

 <!-- - Internal energy per unit mass -->
 <!-- - Dissipated inelastic energy per unit mass -->